-During the year the Trustees were approached by the Pupil Planning Team at Lancashire County Council (LCC) asking if they would consider increasing the Planned Admission Number (PAN) at the Main School, for entry at Year 7, from 150 to 180.
+In the 2021/2022 academic year the Trustees were approached by the Pupil Planning Team at Lancashire County Council (LCC) asking if they would consider increasing the Planned Admission Number (PAN) at the Main School, for entry at Year 7, from 150 to 180.
 Thus, bringing the number of students at the Main School (Years 7 to11) from 750 to 900 over the course of five years.
-This Basic Need Expansion is considered to be essential so as to be able to accommodate the expected significant increase in the number of secondary school age children in the local area, which will be a consequence of the large numbers of new houses being constructed in the Ribble Valley and surrounding areas of Lancashire.
+This Basic Need Expansion is considered to be essential by the Local Authority so as to be able to accommodate the expected significant increase in the number of secondary school age children in the local area, which will be a consequence of the large numbers of new houses being constructed in the Ribble Valley and surrounding areas of Lancashire.

-The Trustees have agreed with LCC that an increase in the PAN by 30 students for the September 2023 intake can be accommodated within the existing facilities at the Main School.
-They have also agreed, however, that to accommodate the remaining 120 planned extra students, extra facilities need to be provided.
-In this respect LCC have agreed to undertake a new-build and refurbishment programme to provide 2 general teaching spaces, 1 science laboratory, 1 design & technology room and a drama studio together with additional staff and student toilets etc as required.
+The Trustees agreed with LCC that an increase in the PAN by 30 students for the September 2023 intake could be accommodated within the existing facilities at the Main School.
+Consequently, 180 students were to be admitted to the School in September 2023.
+The Trustees also agreed, however, that to accommodate the remaining 120 planned extra students, extra facilities need to be provided.
+In this respect LCC agreed to undertake a new-build and refurbishment programme to provide 2 general teaching spaces, 1 science laboratory, 1 design & technology room and a drama studio together with additional staff and student toilets etc as required.
+Work has started upon this new-build, which is expected to be completed and ready for occupation by the School towards the end of the Summer Term 2024.